 Does Hydrogen Peroxide Damage Hair?

-Depending on the condition and health of your hydrogen peroxide can have damaging effects to your hair strands if you DO NOT;
+Depending on the condition and health of your hair, hydrogen peroxide can have damaging effects on your hair strands if you DO NOT;

 - Prepare your hair properly,